gregphillips03/dsci401/README.md

 + Response Variable:

-	+'Churn' or the Yes/No boolean value of whether or not a customer left for a competitor.
+	+ 'Churn' or the Yes/No boolean value of whether or not a customer left for a competitor.

 + Predictor Variables: